Gandoon/transmission/README.md

 Visit https://transmissionbt.com/ for more information.

+## This fork

+This is an independent localisation of Transmission to Swedish.
+The official process of localisation is somewhat slow, and before I learned how it works, I had already localised it for my own usage.
+This translation was offered to the main project but the project was not interested in it.
+Hence, I publish it here for anyone interested to use.
+The rest of the project follows the main repository for now.

+Om du använder denna utgåva och hittar några svenska översättningar du känner inte är helt rätt.
+Hör av dig så skall jag ta dina synpunkter i beaktande.

 ## Documentation

 [Transmission's documentation](docs/README.md) is currently out-of-date, but the team has recently begun a new project to update it and is looking for volunteers.
 If you're interested, please feel free to submit pull requests!